 - engage with a brand, online course instructor, or another leader

 - learn together

 - collaborate on personal projects or course goals

 - share advice and related news

-For brands like Thinkific, our online community is a way to bring our customers (and potential customers) together in one place to share ideas, discuss strategies, and get actionable feedback on our product.
+For brands like Thinkific, an online community is a way to bring our current and potential customers together in one place to share ideas, discuss strategies, and get actionable feedback on our product.

 Regardless of your team size, there are many common benefits to creating an online community: